layilin/SP23-33852/_texts/sc-page105.md

 - Whose cool perflation, wooed through many a grate, [340]
 - Dispells the steam, and gives the lungs to play.

-- THE skill'd chemia, boast of modern arts,
+- THE skill'd in chemia, boast of modern arts,
 - Know from experiment, the fire of truth,
 - In many a plant that oil, and acid juice,
 - And ropy mucilage, by nature live: [345]